Our Debt of Gratitude

 Margret Mukai

 Margret Mukai is a retired nurse and former research scientist based in Philadelphia.
-During WWII, the Crowningshield family, neighbors of the Mukais in Spring Valley, CA, rented out the Mukai farm to pay the land taxes, lest the farm be forfeited for non-payment of taxes.
-"They took shotguns with them each month to demand the rent," recounted her father.
-"The renters at first said, 'Oh, they're not here, we don't have to pay.'"
+During WWII, the Crowningshield neighbors of the Mukais in Spring Valley, CA, rented out the Mukai farm to pay the land taxes, lest the farm be forfeited for non-payment of taxes.
+Collecting the monthly rent was no easy matter, the renters initially said they didn't have to pay because the Mukais were gone.

-Growing up in an often Asian-unfriendly NY and NJ after WWII in the McCarthy era, Margret was also heartened by stories from Issei and Nisei who were not interned during WWII, but who spoke of the goodwill from those who helped them survive the civil restrictions and societal discrimination of the war years.
+Growing up in NY and NJ, Margret was also heartened by stories from Issei and Nisei who were not incarcerated during WWII, but who spoke of those whose goodwill helped them endure the strict civil restrictions and discrimination of those years.

 Sandra Mikesell Buscher is a lifelong writer.
 She taught a class called “Capture the Moment in Words” at her town’s Senior Citizen Center in Bethel, Connecticut for 28 years.
 Her class was designed to help others write their own stories.
 When encountering people who say, “No one in my family is interested in my stories,” she responds, “The person who will want to read them might not be born yet.”
 That is the beauty of writing a story down - it allows future generations to hear the stories we preserve.

-* for Japanese cultural clarification of the concepts of ongi and kansha: Emy & Yasuo Kamihara of Montclair, NJ.
+* for Japanese cultural clarification of the concepts of ongi and kansha, and wasure enu ongi: Emy & Yasuo Kamihara of Montclair, NJ.

--for the space to discuss ideas : JAMP -Japanese American Memorial Pilgrimages.
+-for the space to raise new ideas : JAMP -Japanese American Memorial Pilgrimages.

-This project began its initial organization during an intergenerational discussion session at the September 2024 Topaz Pilgrimage held by JAMP - Japanese American Memorial Pilgrimages .
+The initial organization for this project began during an intergenerational discussion session at the September 2024 Topaz Pilgrimage held by JAMP - Japanese American Memorial Pilgrimages .

 Sandra Buscher